mhamzavadnan/getting-started-with-go/README.md

-# getting-started-with-go
+# Getting Started with Go

-A simple Go application for learning and practicing Go programming fundamentals.
+A comprehensive Go application for learning and practicing Go programming fundamentals.

 ## Description

+This project is designed as a learning resource for Go developers, demonstrating best practices in:
+- Project structure and organization
+- External package management with Go modules
+- Build automation with Makefiles
+- Testing and development workflows

-This project is a basic Go application that demonstrates the use of external packages and Go module management.
-It uses the `rsc.io/quote` package to display a greeting message.
+The application uses the `rsc.io/quote` package to display inspirational quotes, serving as a practical example of dependency management in Go.

 ## Prerequisites